chipsalliance/Caliptra/SECURITY.md

 - How do we enforce who is allowed join the Vulnerability Alert mailing list?
 We need to link to some sort of form to fill out.
 - How do we enforce that only the Caliptra PSIRT group is able to receive messages from the Vulnerability reporting list?
 - Update our "CVE Numbering Authority with MITRE" link once we have been onboarded
-- Is it really correct to report a breach by contacting Vulnerability-Alerts.caliptra-wg@lists.chipsalliance.org?
-Or should that be changed to
-Vulnerabilities.caliptra-wg@lists.chipsalliance.org?
+- Do we really want the Vulnerability reporting email address, or should everyone be directed to report vulnerabilities directly in Github?
 - This document references Caliptra TAC and Caliptra TC.
 Is this correct or should all be Caliptra TAC?